La Bella Calabria

 How to reach Calabria:

 BY AIR: Lamezia Terme (SUF) international airport is connected with around 40 destinations in 12 countries via various airlines, mainly from spring to autumn.
 (See list of international direct flights to Lamezia.)
 There are as well daily flights from Milan and Rome all year round.
 It is about one hour flight from Rome to Lamezia.
-The second airport airport would be at the tip of the toe in Reggio Calabria.
+Another airport in Calabria is at the tip of the toe in Reggio Calabria.

 BY TRAIN: You can reach Calabria from Northern Italy and from Sicily by train.
 There are regional trains reaching passing the villages on the Tyrrhenian coast.
 And there is the newer "Tyrrhenian line" that is used by fast trains (Le Frecce) and Intercity trains from Naples, Rome, Florence, Turin, Milan, Venice and other Northern cities, as well as from towns in Calabria and Sicily.
 It is about a 2 1/2 h train ride from Salerno (Amalfi) to Pizzo - or 3 1/2 h from Catania in Sicily.
 In Messina the state run trains ship wagons by ferry to Villa San Giovanni in Calabria (no extra ticket needed).
 For more information, visit TrenItalia’s website and Straits of Messina.

-BY CAR: From the North, take the highway A3 in direction Reggio Calabria.
-Calculate about 4h for driving from Naples to Pizzo.
-From the South, you take the highway A3 in direction Salerno.
-The transfer by ferry between Messina in Sicily and Villa San Giovanni, in Calabria takes just about 30 minutes and runs about 18 times a day (see more info about the Strait of Messina).
+BY CAR: From the North, take the highway A2 "Autostrada del Mediterraneo" in direction Reggio Calabria (until 2017 it was the autostrada A3 running between Salerno and Reggio Calabria).
+This highway is part of the European E45.
+Coming from Sicily by car you need to take the ferry boat between Messina in Sicily and Villa San Giovanni, in Calabria.
+It takes just 30 minutes by boat and ferries run about 18 times a day (see more info about the Strait of Messina).

 More about Calabria